A Physics inspired Functional Operator for Model Uncertainty Quantification in the RKHS: Conclusion

 \section{Conclusion}

-In this paper, we showed that by viewing the weight PDF of a trained neural network as an RKHS based potential field, we can locally measure the interactions between the weights and the model predictions to yield precise estimates of predictive uncertainty in a computationally efficient manner.
-This is made possible by a principled use of the perturbation theory, which eventually yields the QIPF framework.
-We applied this approach on a important problem of uncertainty quantification in the presence of covariate shifts in the test data and showed that it outperforms established Bayesian and ensemble approaches across various metrics that measure the quality of uncertainty estimates.
-Furthermore, it is also significantly faster to compute and scales better existing approaches.
+This paper shows that by implementing a functional decomposition of a trained model's weight PDF represented in an RKHS, one can locally measure the interactions between the weights and the model predictions to yield precise estimates of predictive uncertainty in a computationally efficient manner.
+This is made possible by a set of RKHS operators that quantify local anisotropy over the projected weight space, which to the best of our knowledge is beyond the capability of statistical methods.
+Moreover, the framework of perturbation theory helps understand the role of the moment decomposition and allows for a possible classification of different types of uncertainty.
+We applied this operator based approach on a important problem of uncertainty quantification in the presence of covariate shifts in the test data and showed that it outperforms established Bayesian and ensemble approaches across various metrics that measure the quality of uncertainty estimates.
+Furthermore, it is also significantly faster to compute and scales better than existing approaches because it is free of normalizations as conventional Bayesian approaches.
 In the future, we plan to extend the analysis of the framework to more large scale applications.